Multi-Agent-LLMs/mallm/README.md

 3) Decision Protocol (subdirectory: `mallm/decision_protocol/`)

 Experiments can be implemented as a separate repository, loading MALLM as a package.
-You can test stuff in the `notebooks` directory.

 ## Arguments

-Use "tgi" as a model for Text Generation Inference by HuggingFace or one of these: https://platform.openai.com/docs/models

 ### Config Arguments:
 ```py